About WVCP

 I have six years of experience Teaching in Kindergarten (3-5 years old children) and two years of experience with special needs children (Autism, down syndrome, and cerebral palsy).

+My passion is to work with children and make them happy and satisfied.
 Children learn by exploring the world surrounding them.
 My goal as an educator is to provide a safe and fun environment to the children and work with them to reach my goal as an educator to develop their cognitive, physical, and emotional abilities.

 My first introduction to education was in my own early education.
 I had the most amazing experiences and educators that I looked up to, and still, do.
 I have always wanted to become an educator and make an impact in children’s lives.
 I am an RECE.
 I studied in the early childhood education field at Algonquin college and most recently graduated with my ECE diploma.